Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 \subsection{Organization}

 In Section \ref{sec:Setup-and-proof} we start by recalling the general setup that we will need from probability, the theory of Wasserstein spaces and weak gradient flows and then turn to the proof of Theorem \ref{thm:dynamic intro} in Section \ref{sub:Propagation-of-chaos} (starting with the discretized situation).
 Then the proof of the corresponding static result, Theorem \ref{thm:static intro} is given.
 In Section \ref{sec:Permanental-processes-and}, we go on to apply the previous general results to the permanental setting, as introduced in Section \ref{sec:Permanental-processes-and} and its tropical analog.
-Finally, in Section \ref{sec:Singular-pair-interactions} we illustrate that our approach also applies to considerably more singular situations, by considering the case of singular pair interactions in 1D, elaborating in particular on the Newtonian case and its relations to the tropical analog of the permanental setting.

-The rather lengthy setup and preparatory material in Section \ref{sub:Notation}-\ref{sub:Gradient-flows-on} is due to our effort to make the paper readable to a rather general audience.
+In the final section we provide on outlook on some relations to conservation laws, sticky particle type systems and complex geometry.
+The appendix recalls the basics of the formal Otto and is included to serve as a motivation for the material on Wasserstein gradient flows.
+The rather lengthy setup and preparatory material in Section \ref{sec:Setup-and-proof} is due to our effort to make the paper readable to a rather general audience.